-Understand where the visitors are are coming from and what they are looking for.
+Understand where the visitors are coming from and what they are looking for.
 Only then can you serve them with what they need.
 Attempts where people try to blindly copy conversion practices from other websites mostly fail.
 Website owners need to understand that each website and each visitor are unique.
 Find the loopholes in your conversion funnel, and fix these to boost your conversion rate.

 So how do we do that?

 This is what this Conversion Rate Audit will help you with.
-It’ll provide you with insights about what is happening on your website, what all needs to be fixed. and how you can fix it.
+It’ll provide you with insights about what is happening on your website, and what all needs to be fixed. and how you can fix it.

 Some Conversion-Centric Industry Benchmarks

-Here are some industry benchmarks that provide you with a perspective of how your website is performing per the industry standards.
+Here are some industry benchmarks that provide you with a perspective of how your website is performing per industry standards.

 Cross-Device and Cross-Browser Compatibility

 It is a mandate for any website to be compatible with all the 3 major browsers—Chrome, Safari, and Firefox.
 Additionally, your website should be optimized for different platforms and devices.